berarma/new-lg4ff/README.md

 `sudo dmesg`

-You should see something like this (notice the word 'new' at the end of the module description):
+You should see something like this (notice the version at the end of the module description):

 ```
-[347092.750524] logitech 0003:046D:C24F.000B: Force feedback support for Logitech Gaming Wheels (new)
+[347092.750524] logitech 0003:046D:C24F.000B: Force feedback support for Logitech Gaming Wheels (0.2b)
 [347092.750525] logitech 0003:046D:C24F.000B: Hires timer: period = 2 ms
 ```

+## Force Feedback clipping

+There's been work done to be able to monitor FF clipping and avoid it.
+The FF force level is calculated as a maximum since we can't know the exact amount of force the wheel is applying because conditional effects are dynamic depending on wheel movements.

+Games using conditional effects will report the maximum force level as if the conditional effects were playing at the maximum level.
+This way we may get a higher value than real one but never lower.
+Since the goal is to avoid clipping, this is the measure we are interested in.

+Conditional effects gain can be tuned seperately for each effect type to leave more dynamic range for the other effects.
+The default value seems close enough to the gain used in the official Logitech driver for Windows.

+Clipping isn't necesarily bad.
+To allow a wider dynamic range of forces to be played, it may be good to have some very light clipping, and even lots of clipping are acceptable when crashing or driving over very rough ground.

 ## Options